Whole Plum Pies

 2 sticks very cold unsalted butter, cubed into 1/2 inch pieces

 1. In a large bowl, combine the flour, sugar and salt.
 Use a pastry blender or a large fork to cut the butter cubes into the flour, working quickly and incorporating all of the flour mixture until the butter pieces are the size of tiny peas.
 Make sure you don't over-work the butter.
 Visible chunks of butter = better tasting crust!

 2. Slowly drizzle the ice water into the flour mixture and stir until the dough just begins to pull together.
-(You might not use all of the water.)
 Pull dough together into a ball.
 Divide the dough in half and place each half on a large piece of plastic wrap.
-Form the dough into a disk and chill in the fridge for at least one hour.
+Form the dough into a disk and chill in the fridge for at least 2 hours.
 You'll probably only need one disk for this recipe, so keep the other disk chilled for another day.